blog_header

 by David Moran, on Aug 28, 2018 2:52:26 PM

 For a thunderstorm to develop, three essential ingredients are necessary: moisture, instability, and lift.
-While a front or a trough often provides this lift, it can also come from sloping terrain.
-When the wind …
+While a front or a trough often provides this lift, it can also come from sloping …

 Read Story